eskin/opera-switch-tabs/README.md

 opera-switch-tabs
 ================================

-Opera Next (based on Chromium) doesn't seem to allow changing key bindings, and I seriously dislike it's built-in ones for switching tabs.
+Modern Opera (based on Chromium) doesn't seem to allow changing key bindings, and I seriously dislike it's built-in ones for switching tabs.

 This extension binds custom keys to switch tabs, as works in Firefox and Chrome.